VI. Earth Life Emergence: A Development of Body, Brain, Selves and Societies

 Intricate natural environments such as rainforests, prairies, coral reefs, and every biota are no longer held to seek an equilibrium or balance state, but to exemplify self-organizing, complex adaptive systems and nested networks in constant flux over many invariant scales from biofilm microbes to communities of organisms to whole bioregions.
 These novel understandings of dynamic ecosystems of flora, fauna, and their resident realms are aiding our human respectful endeavors to maintain and foster their viability.

-Evolutionary and complex system perspectives are also increasingly employed by the fields of primate studies, archaeology and anthropology to better explain how simians became hominids and social humans.
-This emergence is believed to occur through a co-evolution of increasing brain size, dexterous tool making and especially social interactions facilitated by language abilities.
-Once again the learning sequence we have seen for many other fields is repeated for these endeavors.
-An initial phase of applying an evolutionary source in the 1980's and 1990's is presently being expanded and superseded by the ubiquitous nonlinear complexity theories.
-Who then are we collaborative humankind to finally arrive and commence on this retrospective?
+Evolutionary schemes and complex system perspectives are also being employed by the fields of primate studies, archaeology and anthropology to better explain how simians became hominids and social humans.
+This multiplex emergence is considered to occur through a co-evolution of increasing brain size, dexterous tool making and especially social interactions facilitated by novel language abilities.
+These diverse citations report reconstructions of the meandering, interlinked pathway.
+No longer a linear march to homo sapiens, it is replete with branching and interbreeding.
+Who then is late collaborative humankind to finally commence on this retrospective?
 What is a self-revealing genesis universe trying to learn and achieve through our phenomenal education, witness and co-creation?

 Earth’s biosphere is now known to have regulated itself for some billion years in a homeostatic fashion so as to sustain favorable atmospheric and geochemical conditions for life’s continued survival.
 Since the 1970's, the British geochemist James Lovelock, with Lynn Margulis and many others, have provided theoretical and experimental support for life as a planetary phenomenon.
 Lovelock's country neighbor, the author William Golding, suggested the name of the earth goddess Gaia.
 The concept has received intense scrutiny, often rejection, over past decades but is now generally understood and accepted as an innovative model.
 Its proof is an actual worthwhile service to global ecological research programs.
 This section also contains references for the field of Earth systems science and Earth’s formative history.